syncfusion-content/blazor-docs/blazor/accordion/content-render-mode.md

 # Content Render Mode in Blazor Accordion Component

-[Blazor Accordion](https://www.syncfusion.com/blazor-components/blazor-accordion) provides support to render the content of all [AccordionItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html) at initial load which will be maintained in DOM.
+Accordion provides support to render the content of all [AccordionItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html) at initial load which will be maintained in DOM.
 For that, disable the [LoadOnDemand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAccordion.html#Syncfusion_Blazor_Navigations_SfAccordion_LoadOnDemand) property to load all the contents.

 > The default value of the property `LoadOnDemand` is true.